aidan-winney/WeatherViz/README.md

 	```
 	git clone https://github.com/SplatMudkip/WeatherViz
+    cd WeatherViz
-	pip install ./WeatherViz
+	pip install .
 	```

 Now the application can be run as `weatherviz`.
+It looks for a `config.toml` file in the current directory.
+Copy `config_example.toml` to get a starter configuration file:

+    ```
+    cp config_example.toml config.toml
+    ```